Automation

 Post

-Pre indicate rule execution before an internal event is executed.
+Pre indicates rule execution before an internal event is executed.

-Post indicate rule execution after the internal event is executed.
+Post indicates rule execution after the internal event is executed.

-For example a rules based on "Document creation" event.
+For example, a rule based on the "Document creation" event.

-• On "pre" stage the rule is triggered when the document has not yet been created.
+• On the "pre" stage, the rule is triggered when the document has not yet been created.

-• On "post" stage the rules is triggered after the document has been created
+• On the "post" stage, the rule is triggered after the document has been created.

 true